bmish/eslint-doc-generator/README.md

 ## Configuration options

+These can be provided as CLI options or as [config file](#configuration-file) options.

 | Name | Description |
 | :-- | :-- |
 | `--check` | Whether to check for and fail if there is a diff.
 No output will be written.
 Typically used during CI. |